 Introduction

-This is a database of calculated widths and shifts of isolated lines of atoms and ions due to electron and ion collisions.
+STARK-B is a database of calculated widths and shifts of isolated lines of atoms and ions due to electron and ion collisions.

-This database is devoted to modellisation and spectroscopic diagnostics of stellar atmospheres and envelopes.
+This database is devoted to modeling and spectroscopic diagnostics of stellar atmospheres and envelopes.
 In addition, it is also devoted to laboratory plasmas, laser equipments and technological plasmas.
 So, the domain of temperatures and densities covered by the tables is wide and depends on the ionization degree of the considered ion.
 The temperature can vary from several thousands for neutral atoms to several hundred thousands of Kelvin for highly charged ions.
-The electron or ion density can vary from 1012 (case of stellar atmospheres) to several 1019 cm-3 (some white dwarfs and some laboratory plasmas).
+The electron or ion density can vary from 1012 (case of stellar atmospheres) to several 1019cm-3 (some white dwarfs and some laboratory plasmas).

+The impact approximation and the isolated line approximation are applied, so that the line profile is Lorentzian.
+The basis for calculations is the computer code which evaluates electron and ion impact broadening of isolated spectral lines of neutral atoms and ions, using the semiclassical-perturbation approach developed by Sahal-Bréchot (1969ab, 1974), and supplemented in Fleurier et al. (1977), see below.
+This computer code has been updated by Dimitrijević and Sahal-Bréchot in their series of papers, Dimitrijević and Sahal-Bréchot (1984) and following papers.
+The data are derived from this series of papers and are cited in the tables.
 The accuracy of the data varies from about 15-20 percent to 35 percent, depending on the degree of excitation of the upper level, and on the quality of the used atomic structure entering the calculation of scattering S-matrix leading to the widths and shifts.
 The more the upper level is excited, the more the accuracy is good.
-In the earlier papers, the used atomic structure was the so-called "Bates and Damgaard" one (Coulomb wavefunctions + quantum defect).
+In the earlier papers, the used atomic structure was the so-called “Bates and Damgaard” one (Coulomb wavefunctions + quantum defect).
 More recent atomic structure data are introduced in the latest papers.
-The reader is invited to refer to the papers cited in the tables for the used atomic data and atomic levels, and for more details.
+Fore more details, the reader is invited to refer to the papers cited in the tables for the used atomic data and atomic levels.

 The impact approximation

-The impact approximation is valid when the mean duration τ of a collision is much smaller than the mean interval ΔT between two collisions (Baranger 1958 abc).
+The impact approximation is valid when the mean duration τ of a collision is much smaller than the mean interval ΔT between two collisions (Baranger 1958 abc). ΔT is of the order of the inverse of the colisional line width γ expressed in angular frequency units.

 τ can be written as :